Mindfulness Resources

 πŸ“š More…

-I have a long list of books on mindfulness or living in the present moment (i.e. Eckhart Tolle).
-Many are by teachers listed above.
+I have a long list of books on mindfulness or living in the present moment- many are by teachers listed above.
 Oren Jay Sofer, Tara Brach, Jack Kornfield, Jon Kabat-Zinn, Diana Winston, Deborah Eden Tull, Sharon Salzberg, and many more.
-Several are licensed psychiatrists/psychologists who have blended mindfulness with their studies.
-I believe most learned mindfulness while living as monks or nuns for years before returning to the US to teach.
+Several are licensed psychiatrists/psychologists who have blended mindfulness with their teachings.

 OTHER RESOURCES